nadavsinai/webpack-presentation/README.md

 	+ 3 hidden modules
 ```

-Note:

 The resulting bundle is much smaller, because we've left all other locales out.

 ---

 ## Load On Demand

-Note:

-If your app is big, you may want to load some things on demand, rather than upfront.
-You can do so through `require.ensure` if you are using CommonJS syntax, or `require` if you are using AMD syntax.
+If your app is big, you may want to load some things on demand
+You can do so through `require.ensure` if you are using CommonJS syntax, or `require` with array argument and callback in AMD style.

-`require.ensure` does not evaluate the module. `require` does.
+`require.ensure` will load the modules inside the callback function before calling it

 ```javascript